coopersimon/HLP/HLPProject/HLPProject/StateInterface.md

 ﻿# State
 The StateHandle is an abstract object that is used as input and output to the interpreter & instructions.

 DO NOT MODIFY THE STATEHANDLE MANUALLY.
-Only interface with using the following API:
+Only interface with it using the following API:

 ## Interface
 Note that of all the following instructions that take in a StateHandle as input, the input state is the LAST input argument.
 This allows for pipelining of state through the functions (for example, in a branch and link instruction).